Best Castles to stay in Ireland

 Here are the best picks for castle hotels in Ireland, with options for all types of budgets!

-33 Best Castles in Ireland
+33 Best Castles to stay in Ireland

 - Abbey Glen – Galway